SamuraisEpic/vfio-gpu-passthrough/README.md

 ```

 Now, the biggest thing to look for here, is that your GPU's Audio and Video (and any other GPU component) is in the same group, and isolated, since you can only pass a full group.
-If there are other things in there, or if your second GPU is also in there, you'll have to perfrom the ACS Override Patch to ensure your GPU is in its own isolated group.
+If there are other things in there, or if your second GPU is also in there, you'll have to perform the ACS Override Patch to ensure your GPU is in its own isolated group.

 #### 1.3 (optional): ACS Override Patch
 If your IOMMU groups aren't valid, then you'll have to perform the ACS Override Patch.
 There's 2 ways to do it, and you can do whichever one you choose.
 You can choose to a, Patch the Kernel yourself, which Bryan Steiner also covers, or b) install a different Kernel, notably the Zen Kernel or the linux-vfio Kernel, which have the ACS Override Patch built in, and you just need to specify `pcie_acs_override=downstream` in the boot parameters to ensure the Kernel loads it

 ##### 1.3.1: Installing a different kernel -- Arch
 This process is very straightforward.
 All you have to do is type `sudo pacman -S linux-vfio` for the VFIO Kernel or Arch systems, or `sudo apt install linux-vfio` for Debian based systems.
 Likewise, for the Zen Kernel, just replace `linux-vfio`, with `linux-zen`.
-After intalling one of the Kernels that has it built in, you then need to specify the ACS Override Patch in the boot process.
+After installing one of the Kernels that has it built in, you then need to specify the ACS Override Patch in the boot process.
 For grub, just edit `/etc/default/grub` and add the parameter `pcie_acs_override=downstream` to `GRUB_CMDLINE_LINUX_DEFAULT` so, with all the modifications we've made it should look like this (for AMD - Intel has a dfferent IOMMU param [intel_iommu=on])
 ![grub settings with ACS Override Patch](image not here yet)

 ##### 1.3.2: Patching your Kernel Yourself -- Debian
-Now since I'm not especially well versed in this area, i've linked [Bryan Steiner's guide](https://github.com/bryansteiner/gpu-passthrough-tutorial/#----acs-override-patch-optional), which *does* go over this process.
+Now since I'm not especially well versed in this area, I've linked [Bryan Steiner's guide](https://github.com/bryansteiner/gpu-passthrough-tutorial/#----acs-override-patch-optional), which *does* go over this process.
 This should get you almost all the way through, minus passing it as a param if you use Grub.
 For that look at [1.3.1](github.com/SamuraisEpic/vfio-gpu-passthrough#1.3.1:-installing-a-different-kernel) For systemd boot on Debian based systems, Bryan Steiner's guide covers that part with `kernelstub`. - *note that he does it for Debian based systems. if you're on Arch, i recommend installing a different kernel. instructions for that are linked in [1.3.1](https://github.com/SamuraisEpic/vfio-gpu-passthrough#131-installing-a-different-kernel)

 And that should do it for the ACS Override Patch.
 Still with me so far?
 Good.
 Next, we'll look at getting some ISOs.

 #### 1.4: Getting ISOs
 Getting ISOs is easy, and is basically the last step before we start doing the cool things.
-i'll link the 2 ISO's you need, so its nice and easy to get them and continue on.
+I'll link the 2 ISO's you need, so its nice and easy to get them and continue on.
 I'll also provide a little explanation for those that need it.

 The first ISO to get is one for [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) (windows 11 sucks) - How are you going to install windows in your VM without an ISO?
 Alternatively, you can get ISO "build files" for any modern version of Windows from [UUPdump](https://uupdump.net).
 If you choose to get a "custom" ISO, i recommend version 22000.1, with a few tweaks.

-Next, we're going to get [virtIO Drivers](https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md). virtIO drivers are availble in an ISO and are distributed via Red Hat, the people behind RHEL, and Fedora.
+Next, we're going to get [virtIO Drivers](https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md). virtIO drivers are available in an ISO and are distributed via Red Hat, the people behind RHEL, and Fedora.
 These drivers will help with things like Network. **This step is mandatory to install windows, since it doesn't natively support the virtIO bus.**